 - a stroke

 This procedure is sometimes performed under general anesthesia.
 Anesthesia can have risks beyond those inherent in EE.
 Some potential but rare risks of anesthesia include:

 - temporary mental confusion

-You will usually need to remain in the hospital for one or two days.
-You may be kept longer if bleeding occurs before, during, or after the EE.
+You’ll probably need to stay in the hospital for one or two days.
+You may need to stay longer if bleeding occurs before, during, or after the EE.

 Your rate of recovery will depend on your general state of health at the time of the procedure.
 Your underlying medical condition will also affect your recovery speed.

-Outlook depends on the condition being treated.
+Your outlook depends on the condition being treated.
 Brain damage caused by bleeding before, during, or after the procedure may not be reversible.
-Although the goal is to prevent damage, sometimes AVMs and other malformations are not discovered until they have already begun to bleed.
+The goal is to prevent damage, but AVMs and other malformations sometimes aren’t discovered until they’ve already begun to bleed.

 Most often, EE is successful and has a good outcome.
-It can reduce the risk of bleeding from a burst aneurysm or other venous malformations.
+It can reduce your risk of bleeding from a burst aneurysm or other venous malformation.
 It can also decrease pain from tumors and make nosebleeds less frequent.